-- 4. Simulate the effect of a decrease in membrane capacitance produced by an increase in thickness of the myelin sheath by substituting the 10 $\mu F$ capacitors with the smaller 0.1 $\mu F$ capacitors. - 5.
-Assuming the "threshold" voltage to be 0.2V, measure the time taken for the potential to reach threshold at each membrane resistor. - 6.
-Record your data in the table below.
+Simulate the effect of a decrease in membrane capacitance produced by an increase in thickness of the myelin sheath by substituting the 10 μF capacitors with the smaller 0.01 μF capacitors.
+Note the change in time to reach threshold at a selected resistor.
+Superimpose the data on the same graph with the larger capacitors in place.